 Display type model digital The bar meter Trend chart histogram Remarks/Uses Continuous Be selected by default when booting.
 Display the measured results on the display screen.
 Digits + Bar chart.
 Display the measured results on the display screen.
 Measurement results spanning a specified length of time.
 Displays as a bar chart (trend Potential) or histogram.
-The accurate measured value cannot be obtained on the front panel.
-Show trend and the histogram data only.
+The accurate measured value cannot Show trend and the histogram data only.
 There is no readings on the front panel.